 How to check for Spy Cameras in your hotel room

-Are you being over cautious checking the hotel room as you arrive?
+There is nothing wrong with being over cautious checking the hotel room as you arrive?
 You have probably seen or heard of scenarios where they have been recorded when innocently booking into a hotel room or AirBNB.
 If you follow the simple 5 steps below you can protect your privacy from others.

 5 steps to check your hotel room for spy cameras or listening devices.